The Best Things to Do in Astoria, Oregon (Complete Guide)

 We’ve been to Astoria a couple of times now, and our latest trip really opened our eyes to just how special and, frankly, fascinating the charming little coastal town at the northwestern corner of Oregon really is.
 At one point, because of its strategic location at the mouth of the Columbia River where it flows into the Pacific, it was being marketed as “the New York City of the West.”

-While it didn’t quite live up to that level of hype, we very much think it’s a place worth visiting, whether you’re using it as a starting (or ending) point for an Oregon Coast road trip, or are trying to find a destination for your next weekend getaway with a mix of beaches, coastal views, and an impressive array of local breweries.
+While it didn’t quite live up to that level of hype, we very much think it’s a place worth visiting, whether you’re using it as a starting (or ending) point for an Oregon Coast road trip, or are trying to find a destination for your next weekend getaway from Portland with a mix of beaches, coastal views, and an impressive array of local breweries.

 Either way, let’s talk about our top recommendations in terms of things to do in Astoria, Oregon.